 We often associate cemeteries with gloom, death and decay, and think of them as solemn, spooky places.
 That’s not necessarily the case in Japan.
 In fact, in Tokyo, two cemeteries are known to be lovely during cherry blossom season: Aoyama Cemetery and Yanaka Cemetery.
 If you want to see beautiful cherry blossoms while enjoying some relative peace and quiet (compared to the more popular picks for hanami in Tokyo), then these cemeteries might be your thing.
 There’s something poetic about seeing cherry blossoms abloom in a cemetery; cherry blossoms have always been a symbol of the ephemeral, after all.

 Both cemeteries have paths lined with so many trees that it’s almost as if they’re forming a tunnel of cherry blossoms.
 While having a picnic at Aoyama Cemetery isn’t allowed, it’s okay to do so at Yanaka Cemetery.
-It may sound creepy, but these cemeteries get a fair amount of visitors, so it’s not as unsettling as you may think.
-It’s also not really considered as disrespectful to the dead, but don’t go overboard and get drunk or rowdy—you’re still in a cemetery, after all!
+It may sound creepy, but these cemeteries get a fair number of visitors, so it’s not as unsettling as you may think.
+It’s also not really considered to be disrespectful to the dead, but don’t go overboard and get drunk or rowdy—you’re still in a cemetery, after all!

 2. Hanami boat rides in Tokyo